Proximal alternating minimization and projection methods for nonconvex problems. An approach based on the Kurdyka-Lojasiewicz inequality: Examples and applications

-\begin{example}{\rm {\bf (log-exp structure)} (Wilkie, van der Dries) \cite{Wilkie,Dries} There exists an o-minimal structure containing $\R_{\rm{an}}$ and the graph of $\exp\,:\R\rightarrow\R$.
-This structure is denoted by $\R_{\rm{an,exp}}$.
+{\bf Log--exp structure} (Wilkie, van der Dries) \cite{Wilkie,Dries} There exists an o-minimal structure containing $\R_{\rm{an}}$ and the graph of $\exp\,:\R\rightarrow\R$.
 This huge structure contains all the aforementioned structures.
 One of the surprising specificity of such a structure is the existence of ``infinitely flat" functions like $x\rightarrow\exp(-\frac{1}{x^2})$.

 Many optimization problems are set in such a structure.
 When it is possible, it is however important to determine the minimal structure in which a problem is definable.